 To meet threshold requirements, the General Partner/Managing Member, or principals thereof, must have experience in five (5) or more successful LIHTC developments, or;

-For General Partner/Managing Members who do not have experience in five (5) or more successful LIHTC Developments each of the attorney, consultant, Developer, general contractor, tax professional or architect who has experience in five (5) or more successful LIHTC Developments will be counted as one (1) Development worth of experience for the General Partner/Managing Member.
+For General Partner/Managing Members who do not have experience in five (5) or more successful LIHTC Developments each of the attorney, consultant, Developer, general contractor, tax professional, lender, syndicator, or architect who has experience in five (5) or more successful LIHTC Developments will be counted as one (1) Development worth of experience for the General Partner/Managing Member.
 For example, if a General Partner/Managing Member has 2 successful LIHTC Developments in the state of Oklahoma, then they would need 3 team members with experience in five (5) or more successful LIHTC Developments to meet the capacity requirement.

 If any Development Team Member, whose experience supplements that of the General Partner/Managing Member, is to be replaced; such person must be replaced with someone of equal or greater experience in terms of successful LIHTC Developments.